 Nonstick coatings can be reinforced with titanium particles, diamond dust, and other substances to make them tougher and longer-lived.
 But these reinforcements can be added to only two nonstick options: PTFE or ceramic.

 Because Teflon™ got a bad rap for being unsafe (carcinogenic, bad for the environment, lethal to birds, etc.), manufacturers changed how they marketed their nonstick cookware.
 Adding titanium or diamond dust to their PTFE allows them to call it something other than PTFE.
 But if you read the fine print, you will inevitably find that the base of the "titanium" or "granite" or "diamond" cookware is PTFE.

 Also: There are other types of cookware that are sort of nonstick: a well seasoned cast iron or carbon steel pan is "almost" nonstick.
 And some cookware has a waffled cooking surface that's supposed to aid in food release.
 But neither of these are technically nonstick because they don't have a PTFE or ceramic coating.

 Here's a 4 minute video on the accidental discovery of Teflon™:

 If cookware is marketed as nonstick, it's either PTFE (Teflon™) or ceramic.
 If it doesn't explicitly state that it is PTFE-free, then it's probably PTFE.

 Myth #2: PTFE and Teflon™ Are Different Substances

 As we already stated, Teflon™ and PTFE are the same chemical.
 Teflon™ is the brand name of the PTFE product owned by Dupont.

-Today there are many different brands of PTFE available on the market.
+Today there are hundreds of brands of PTFE available on the market.
 When Dupont's Teflon™ patent expired, several chemical manufacturers got in on the lucrative nonstick cookware market.
 Dupont has developed new versions of PTFE, as well.

 All of these products are made from the same basic PTFE molecule.
 It begs the question of whether or not some PTFE products are more durable and longer lasting than others.
-While we're not privy to secret company information, we suspect that all food-grade PTFE is pretty much the same, or at least fits into a very narrow window of definition.
+While we're not privy to secret company information, we suspect that all food-grade PTFE is pretty much the same, or at least fits into a narrow window of definition.